 If it is sore you can try these tips:

 Apply a warm pack to the PICC line area for 30 minutes, every 2 hours for the first 24 hours.

 Take ibuprofen.
 Three times a day with meals for the first 3 days or as directed by your doctor.
 This will help prevent inflammation and soreness.

 When living with a PICC line, there are some things you do need to be careful around, like any activities that involve arm movement.
 This is because there is great risk your PICC line can be dislocated.
-You should also avoid any sort of contact sport like football.

 - Any heavy lifting over 5 to 10 pounds must be avoided.

 - Do not carry heavy backpacks or bags.

 - Keep your pets away from your PICC lines.

 How long does a PICC LINE stay in for?

 The line can remain in place for 6 - 8 months, meaning you can have it throughout treatment, limiting any stress or pain from needles.
 During this time the line will need to be cleaned every week to lower the risk of any infections.